-Rape, Abuse & Incest National Network: 1-800-656-HOPE https://hotline.rainn.org/online are prohibited by state and federal law, as well as this policy, and will not be tolerated.
-Interim Administrative Regulation 3425 details the procedures for the resolution of such complaints (https://www.rsccd.edu/ Trustees/Pages/policies-and-regulations.aspx).
-This policy is widely published and publicized to all employees and students, including incoming employees and students.
+Board Policy 3430 (BP3430) Prohibition of Harassment prohibits all forms of harassment are contrary to basic standards of conduct between individuals and are prohibited by state and federal law, as well as this policy, and will not be tolerated.
 The District is committed to providing an academic and work environment that respects the dignity of individuals and groups.
-The District shall be free of sexual harassment and all forms of sexual intimidation and exploitation, including acts of sexual misconduct, dating or domestic violence, and stalking.
-The District shall also be free of other unlawful harassment or discrimination, including that which is based on any of the following statuses: race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, or sexual orientation of any person, or military and veteran status, or because he or she is perceived to have one or more of the foregoing characteristics.
-The Title IX Coordinator is responsible for resolving reports of sexual misconduct, sex or genderbased discrimination or harassment, dating or domestic violence, and stalking.
-To report an incident or file a complaint, please contact the following individuals:
+The District shall be free of sexual harassment and all forms of sexual intimidation and exploitation including acts of sexual violence.
+Sexual violence includes dating violence, domestic violence and stalking.
+The District shall also be free of other unlawful harassment, including that which is based on any of the following statuses: race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, or sexual orientation of any person, or military and veteran status, or because he or she is perceived to have one or more of the foregoing characteristics.